Put These 6 Benefits of a HIIT Workout to Work for You

-HIIT training, with its focus on short bursts of intense exercise, is great if you're short on time, and it can help improve your fitness in several ways.
+HIIT training, with its focus on short bursts of intense exercise, is perfect if you're short on time and it can help improve your fitness in several ways.

-HIIT workouts alternate between short periods of high intensity anaerobic exercise and short periods of recovery.
+HIIT workouts alternate between short periods of high-intensity anaerobic exercise and short periods of recovery.
 During the period of anaerobic exercise, you work at maximum capacity.
-Your heart rate is high, anywhere between 80 to 95 percent of your maximal heart rate (MHR).
+Your heart rate is high, anywhere between 80 and 95 percent of your maximal heart rate (MHR).

 After this short burst of exercise, you recover.
 This might be active aerobic recovery, like switching from sprinting to walking on a treadmill.
 Or you might jump off the treadmill to catch your breath.
 In this recovery period, which typically lasts up to a minute, you're letting your heart rate come back down.
 You're giving your body a quick break to recover before it has to get back to work.

 Alternating between work and recovery is the foundation of high-intensity interval training.
 It's short, intense and powerful.
 An entire HIIT workout shouldn't take long—15 minutes is usually recommended.
 If you've worked at 95 percent of your MHR, you'll know why—it's hard to sustain!
 In fact, it's better to limit the duration of HIIT to avoid total burnout.

 The types of exercise in a HIIT workout might include: